jerbly/weaver-example/README.md

 ## Description

-This project demonstrate practical usage of weaver - the OpenTelemetry project that provides tooling for semantic conventions.
+This project demonstrates practical usage of weaver - the OpenTelemetry project that provides tooling for semantic conventions.

 ## Prerequisites